OhHyunji/TIL/html/window_location_change.md

 - The replace() method replaces the current document with a new one.
 - it removes the URL of the current document from the document history.
-- it is not possible to use the "back" button to navigate back to the original document.
+- it is **not possible** to use the "back" button to navigate back to the original document.

 assign()

-- it is not possible to use the "back" button to navigate back to the original document.
+- it is **possible** to use the "back" button to navigate back to the original document.
 - it is the same as:

 ```